supervisely/developer-portal/app-development/neural-network-integration/training/tensorboard-template.md

 {% endhint %}

 **Step 5.** Check self-explanatory `run.sh` script to get the idea how app works.
 You can modify it the way you need.
+The resulted directory with output artefacts data will have the following path: `"/my-training/$PROJECT_ID-$PROJECT_NAME/$TASK_ID"`.
+Note that you can always change the `DST_DIR` in the `run.sh` to suit your needs in any way.

-Note that the script will automatically ignore non-existence of the history folder, even if you do not have any history logs. (i.e. `*.tfevents.*` files).
+You should also note that in case if you do not have any history logs. (i.e. `*.tfevents.*` files), the script will automatically ignore non-existence of the history folder (`HISTORY_DIR`).
 It means that you do not need to bother about additional `run.sh` customization!

 <details>